by Dr. Ed Berry

 By the way, these degree elevations are difficult to estimate.
 I was playing on a street running north-south.
 There was no auto traffic in those days.
 One-story homes were on both sides of the street.
 But there was a vacant lot on the west where I saw the meteor coming.

 Just for fun, let’s assume 20 degrees is correct and the meteor was 20 miles high.
-Using the trig I learned since then, this means I watched the meteor cover a distance of about 110 miles in about 10 seconds.
+Using a little trig, this means I watched the meteor cover a distance of about 110 miles in about 10 seconds.

 Call it 100 miles in 10 seconds.
 This is 36,000 mph.
 This corresponds to current data that estimates the speed of such meteors at about 30,000 mph.

-That’s one of those 10-second experiences that seemed to last an hour.
-It’s memory lasted a lifetime.
+That’s one of those 10-second experiences that seemed to last an hour and its memory lasts a lifetime.

 A few other lucky people saw this meteor.
 Reports were that it likely landed somewhere in northeast Nevada which is where it was aiming.
 But to my knowledge no one ever found it.